 Roanoke Pinball Museum – I happen to volunteer here.
 Non-profit.
 A nice collection.

-Pinball Map – Where to play pinball around the USA and BC.
+Pinball Map – Where to play pinball mostly west coast USA.

 Pinball Hall of Fame – Las Vegas, NV

 K&K Amusement – Kalamazoo, MI

 Pacific Pinball Museum – San Francisco (Alameda), CA

 Lyons Classic Pinball / Video – Lyons, CO